tcooops/andrigo_j_cooper_t_A3_roku/README.md

 * If viewing from a desktop or mobile, use a modern browser such as Google Chrome or view on your Roku app!

 ## Installation
-* `CD` to the location of your choice, then `git clone` the project and browse away!
+* `CD` to the location of your choice, then `git clone` the project
+* Make sure to `npm install` all dependencies
+* Run `npm run start-dev` to launch the app at localhost:5000
+* Alternatively, you can view the app live on [Heroku](https://roku-flashback-app.herokuapp.com/)

 ## Notes